How to Become a Sommelier (Wine Steward)

-Certification courses also include a lot of tasting.
+Certification is recommended to those interested in becoming a sommelier.
 In the certificate program from Sommelier Society of America, you'll taste over 120 wines that retail for a total of $6,000 over 21 weeks.
 Other courses are more intensive and can be completed in as little as 11 weeks.
 Even these types of certificate courses may leave some ground uncovered when it comes to the roles and responsibilities of a professional sommelier who is trying to make a name for himself or herself in the industry.
 The Court of Master Sommeliers--considered the premier examining body worldwide--has four different designations when it comes to sommelier education:

 - Introductory sommelier course and exam

 - Certified sommelier exam

 - Advanced sommelier course and exam